jabl3s/nixos/README.md

 # nixos  ((am currently running pop-os))
-- Nix os on an intel x86_64 chipset with nvidia graphics is not great for games but had ow2 running at 144 fps on protonGE-8-2 with interesting setup bugs throughout entire process => return to pop-os for now... github .nix files arent in best shape need to revisit this at some point.
+- Nix os on an intel x86_64 chipset with nvidia graphics is not great for games but had ow2 running at 144 fps on protonGE-8-2 with interesting setup bugs throughout entire process => no return to pop-os for now using jtowergen12 .nix for gamez.
 - Hosts file config to my new nixos installs found at::: https://github.com/StevenBlack/hosts

 === General clean up of nixos